KVBuilds/marketplace-template/README.md

 - **Async Structure and Components:** Understanding asynchronous functions and behavior of component interaction.
 - **Reusability:** Continously reuse existing components across the codebase to better understand build consistency.
 - **File Structure:** Better ideas on file structure approach and optimize components that are globaly versus dedicated.
+- **Web hoooks:** Better understanding on use of different web hooks and including across different functions.

 ## Features